PoC-dev/smtp-abuse-reporting/README.md

 ```
 Dear Madams and Sirs,

-for some weeks now I'm experiencing probes for combinations of logins
+since about February I'm experiencing an increasing amount of probes for
-and passwords to my SMTP server myhost.example.com (0.0.0.0).
-A number
+combinations of logins and passwords to my SMTP server myhost.example.com
-which increased manifold compared to January 2024.
+(0.0.0.0).

 These probes come from many different IP addresses all over the world.
 They show a pattern, though.
 Probed addresses are contextual to the
-probed server (mine), and probed logins are common or very similar login
+probed server (mine), and probed logins are common (like "test",
-names, probably derived from scraping of real email addresses.
-The
+"www-data") or very similar login names, probably derived from scraping
-pattern shown strongly suggests these are hosts which have been hijacked
+of real email addresses.
+The pattern shown strongly suggests these are
-and are part of a centrally orchestrated botnet.
-All of these probes
+hosts which have been hijacked and are part of a centrally orchestrated
-connect to the usual SMTP TCP port 25.
-(My system doesn't use any other
+botnet.
+All of these probes connect to the usual SMTP TCP port 25.
+(My
-ports for mail delivery.)
+system doesn't use any other ports for mail delivery.)

 This is an example (!) syslog excerpt:
 Mar 20 21:29:15 leela postfix/smtpd[50701]: warning: unknown[0.0.0.0]: